SpokaneTech/SpokaneTech_Py/docs/CONTRIBUTING.md

 ### Contributing to CI

-When contirbuting to the CI it can be useful to install the SDK for autocomplete and linting.
+When contributing to the CI it can be useful to install the SDK for autocomplete and linting.
 Plus, this enables type hints for third party modules, not just the first party Dagger SDK.
 Inside your virtual environment, run the following commands: